courtneypratt/IDE/README.md

 ## Setup

-In order to use IDE you will need python3.
+In order to use IDE you will need python3 installed.

+Firstly edit the file `settings.py` and enter your team_name as shown exactly on the iGEM wiki url to set up IDE to work with your team name.

-Create an IDE page at `2017.igem.org/Team:TeamName/IDE` by editing the wiki page and inserting only "IDE" as shown below for the Bristol team.
+Secondly create an IDE page at `2017.igem.org/Team:TeamName/IDE` by editing the wiki page and inserting only "IDE" as shown below for the Bristol team.

 ![](http://imgur.com/TQoEdXQ.png)